-- Download the update package (UpdateTDServer-7.0.3.11471.zip) from https://support.quest.com/changeauditor/download-new-releases. - Log on to the Threat Detection server and upload the update package to the server.
+- Download the update package (UpdateTDServer-7.0.3.11486.zip) from https://support.quest.com/change-auditor/7.0.3/download-new-releases. - Log on to the Threat Detection server and upload the update package to the server.
 For details see, Upload the update package to the Threat Detection server. - Upgrade the Threat Detection server by running the update script.
-For details see, Upgrade the Threat Detection server. - Join the Threat Detection server to the coordinator's domain to enable single sign-on capability to the Threat Detection dashboard.
+For details see, Upgrade the Threat Detection server and Update-CAThreatDetectionServer. - Join the Threat Detection server to the coordinator's domain to enable single sign-on capability to the Threat Detection dashboard.
 For details see, Join the Threat Detection server to the coordinator's domain. - Configure a service account that is used by the Treat Detection server for communicating with Active Directory to verify single-sign on user access to the dashboard.
 For details see, Configure the service account.